Australians sold more than 90 million used goods in 2020.

 Kids2 inclined sleepers

-Various models of Kids2 rocking sleepers were recalled in the US in April last year, following reports of 73 infant deaths involving inclined sleepers.
-The products were recalled in Australia two months later, in June 2019.
+Various models of Kids2 rocking sleepers were recalled in the US in April 2019, following reports of 73 infant deaths involving inclined sleepers.
+The products were recalled in Australia two months later.

 While we were able to positively identify several recalled products, there were many more suspected products that we were unable to confirm due to insufficient product information.

 Judging by the product descriptions and our interactions with sellers, most were unaware that the products they were selling had been recalled and linked to suffocation and death when used as an infant sleep surface.